raimohanska/nulzzzblog/2013_12_15_Mocha_on_Monads.md

   assertEquals(666, customerId)
 ```

 In this form, the asynchronous calls do not break the flow.
-You just indicate an asynchronous call with the arrow symbo `<-`.
+You just indicate an asynchronous call with the arrow symbol `<-`.
 Nice?

 Shouldn't be too hard to implement a precompiler that would automatically convert this to the former callbacky form.